tpryan/GCPQuestCS/intro_project.md

 ## Install Game Helper Application

 The game uses an App Engine application to make various progress checks.
-You must install this to progress in the game.
+You must install this to progress in the game. **If you already have an App Engine application it will replace it.**

 Open Cloud Shell by clicking
 <walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> in the navigation